Staying Engaged from Afar

 This piece was written by Riley Hazel, a student assistant at the Center for Environmental and Sustainability Education.
 She recently interviewed Dr. Jennifer Jones and Dr. Heather Skaza Acosta to gain an insight into the WATERS program at Florida Gulf Coast University (FGCU).

-The NOAA Office of Education and NAAEE are partnering to increase environmental and science literacy among NOAA’s partners and external networks.
-This five-year partnership is supported by the U.S. Department of Education, NOAA, and NAAEE are working together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
-These grants will support programming for a total of 91 local 21st Century Community Learning Centers (21st CCLC) sites and their students.
-The 29 selected projects are serving 17 states, ranging from Alaska to Florida.
+The NOAA Office of Education and NAAEE partnered to increase environmental and science literacy among NOAA’s partners and external networks.
+In this five-year partnership supported by the U.S. Department of Education, NOAA and NAAEE worked together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
+These grants supported programming for a total of 100 local 21st Century Community Learning Centers (21st CCLC) sites and their students.
+The 30 selected projects served 18 states, ranging from Alaska to Florida.

 As an 8-week after-school program, Watershed Education for Resilience in Southwest Florida (WATERS) seeks to provide youth and educators access to classroom learning and Meaningful Watershed Environmental Experiences (MWEE) in Collier County.